Performative Prediction in a Stateful World: PROOFS OF THEOREMS

-\begin{proof}[Proof of \Thm{rrm_optimality}] Let $\theta_\PO$ be an optimal classifier and let $d_\PO$ be its corresponding fixed point distribution.
-Let $\theta_\PS$ be a stable point, with corresponding fixed point distribution $d_\PS$.
-By the definitions of optimality and stability:
+\begin{proof}[Proof of \Thm{rrm_optimality}] Our proof is similar to an argument of \cite{perdomo2020}.
+Let $\theta_\OPT$ be an optimal classifier and let $d_\OPT$ be its corresponding fixed point distribution.
+Let $\theta_\ST$ be a stable classifier, with corresponding fixed point distribution $d_\ST$.
+By the definitions of optimality and stability,

-We first show that:
+We first show that